nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 type CarTuple = (Int, String, String, Option[String], Float)
 ```

-We can now call `asCsvReader` with a more meaningful type parameter:
+We can now call [`asCsvReader`][asCsvReader] with a more meaningful type parameter:

 ```tut
 rawData.asCsvReader[CarTuple](',', false).foreach(println _)
 ```

-The thing that stands out is that the first row is a `DecodeFailure`: tabulate failed to parse it as an instance of
+The thing that stands out is that the first row is a [`DecodeFailure`][DecodeFailure]: tabulate failed to parse it as an
-`CarTuple`.
+instance of `CarTuple`.
 That makes sense: our first row is a header and of different type than the others.
-We can just skip it by
+We can just
-passing `true` to `asCsvReader`:
+skip it by passing `true` to [`asCsvReader`][asCsvReader]:

 ```tut
 rawData.asCsvReader[CarTuple](',', true).foreach(println _)